 Day 4: Choose between a day in nature at the national park or day of shopping near George Town.
 Alternatively, fill your last day by visiting some of the unique museums.

-Now that you know what to do in Penang, Malaysia, we have a few tips about how to get to Penang, where to stay and our top packing hacks.
-You can find all of our travel tips on our Travel Planning Page.
+Now that you know what to do in Penang, Malaysia, we have some advice about how to get there, where to stay and our top packing hacks

 Planning a Trip to Penang

-We have shared top tips for how to plan your Penang itinerary – but you need to stay organized as you make your plans!
-Use our printable Travel Planner to keep track of your research and bookings in Penang and throughout Southeast Asia.
+You will need to stay organized as you make your plans!
+Use our Printable Travel Planner to keep track of your bookings in Penang and throughout Southeast Asia.

 Getting to Penang

-The best way to get to Penang is by plane via the Penang International Airport (PEN).
-That said, the city can also be reached by car, bus or cruise ship.
-Our preferred method of getting anywhere is by flying (we are JetSettingFools, after all!) and we flew to Penang from Phuket, Thailand and departed on a flight to Bali, Indonesia.
+The best way to get to Penang is via the Penang International Airport (PEN).
+That said, the city can also be reached by car, bus or ship.
+We flew to Penang from Phuket, Thailand and departed on a flight to Bali, Indonesia.

-If coming – or going – to Kuala Lumpur, we recommend flying as the easiest, fastest route.
+If coming – or going – to Kuala Lumpur, we recommend flying as the easiest route.
 We start our search for the best deals on airline tickets on Skyscanner.

-Budget conscious travelers may opt to take the bus, but the time and hassle is not worth it, in our opinion.
-It’s also tempting, when looking at a map, to plan a stop in the Cameron Highlands between KL and Penang – but bear in mind that getting around Cameron Highlands without a car is incredibly difficult.
-Here is information about the bus from Penang to KL.
+Budget conscious travelers may opt to take the bus.
+It’s tempting to stop in the Cameron Highlands between KL and Penang.
+Bear in mind that getting around Cameron Highlands without a car is incredibly difficult.
+Here is information about the Bus from Penang to KL

 Getting around Penang

-We think the heart of George Town is the best place to stay in Penang.
-We stayed in a Chulia Street Penang hotel, Chulia Mansion.
-The reason we loved this hotel was for its central location, affordability, incredible included breakfast, rooftop views and complimentary wine.
-While it does not have a pool, it does have a rooftop hot tub, which felt great after long days on our feet!
+We believe the heart of George Town is the best place to stay in Penang.
+We stayed at Chulia Mansion.
+The reason we picked this property was for its central location, affordability, incredible included breakfast and rooftop views.

-However, there are many Penang Hotels to choose from in – or close to – the city center.
-Where you choose to stay will likely depend on your Penang trip budget, but start by checking out these top-rated hotels (based on guest reviews!) for your upcoming trip: The Edison George Town, Campbell House or Tien Hotel Residence.
+However, there are many Penang Hotels in – or close to – the city center.
+Where you choose to stay will likely depend on your Penang trip budget.
+Start by checking out these top-rated hotels (based on guest reviews) for your upcoming trip.
+The Edison George Town, Campbell House or Tien Hotel Residence.

 Looking for a posh beachfront hotel?
 Check rates and availability at the Shangri-La Rasa Sayang Resort in Batu Ferringhi Beach.